Reed Mace Basketry

 Time will be set aside for connecting to the woodland surroundings, making the course a nourishing as well as a learning experience.

 Suitable for beginners as well as those with some experience.
-Places are limited to a maximum of 10 participants to ensure individual attention.
+Groups are kept small to allow for individual attention and a satisfying learning experience.

 Accommodation: camping is available at the farm venue and full details about this will be sent to you when you book on the course.
 The farm also has glamping options- cosy bell tents and cabins with wood-burners.